Statistical Predictions of the Accreted Stellar Halos around Milky Way-Like Galaxies: Acknowledgments

 \section{Acknowledgments}

-The authors thank Yao-Yuan Mao, Marla Geha, Yasmeen Asali, Peter Behroozi, Ethan Nadler, and Raphael Errani for valuable discussions.
+The authors thank Andrew Cooper, Rebekka Coles-Bieri, Oscar Agertz, Yao-Yuan Mao, Marla Geha, Yasmeen Asali, Ethan Nadler, Raphael Errani and Peter Behroozi for valuable discussions.
+The authors are grateful to the anonymous referees for their insightful comments that have significantly improved the manuscript.
 FvdB is supported by the National Science Foundation (NSF) through grant AST-2307280.
 This work was performed in part at the Kavli Institute for Theoretical Physics (KITP) in Santa Barbara, which is supported in part by the National Science Foundation under Grant No. NSF PHY-174895.